-This limitation shall be suspended at any time the actual enrollment of the Lincoln Akerman School declines below 80% of capacity.
-For purposes of this Ordinance, "capacity" is declared to be 310 pupils as determined by the Hampton Falls School Board at the time the Ordinance was proposed.
+This limitation shall be suspended at any time the actual enrollment of the Lincoln Akerman School declines below eighty percent (80%) of capacity.
+For purposes of this Ordinance, "capacity" is declared to be three hundred ten (310) pupils as determined by the Hampton Falls School Board at the time the Ordinance was proposed.